DavesCodeMusings/CloudPi/docs/index.md

-# A Self-Hosted Cloud on Tiny Hardware
+# Self-Hosted Cloud on Tiny Hardware

 **_Turn a Raspberry Pi into a modern cloud computing solution for your home._**